James Lynam Molloy

 James Lynam Molloy (19 August 1837 – 4 February 1909) was an Irish composer, poet, and author.
 His songs were praised by his contemporaries; one said that he "will be remembered, or certainly his songs will, long after the 'superior' and so-called 'art-songs' of to-day are forgotten."

 Early life

-James L. Molloy was born near Rahan in County Offaly and attended St Edmund's College (Ware) as a student between 1851 and 1855 along with his brother Bernard, who later became a Member of parliament.
+James L. Molloy was born near Rahan in County Offaly and attended St Edmund's College (Ware) as a student between 1851 and 1855 along with his brother Bernard, who later became a Home Rule Member of parliament.
 After leaving the College, he went to the Catholic University in Dublin, graduating in 1858.
 Further studies brought him to London, Paris, and Bonn, before he settled in London from about 1863 with a lawyer's degree.

 Private secretary and war correspondent

 However, he never practiced law.
 Instead, he worked as a private secretary to the then attorney general.
 He was a war correspondent for the London Standard on the Franco-Prussian War and traveled widely, particularly in France.
 From 1880 he lived in Henley-on-Thames near London.